A Practitioner's Guide to Wide Events

 This seems like a lot of work

-If you want to implement everything I’ve talked about in this post that would a ton of work.
+If you want to implement everything I’ve talked about in this post that would be a ton of work.
 However, even implementing the easiest subset is going to provide a lot of value.
 Not doing this results in so much more work building a mental model of your system, trying to debug by thinking through the code and hoping your mental model matches reality.

 A lot of this logic can be put into shared libraries within your org, though getting them adopted, keeping them updated and in-sync, and getting engineers used to these tools presents a whole different set of challenges.